Home Tutorials Training Consulting Books Company Contact us

 The second test should find an error in VolumeUtil.
 Fix this in the original code.

-Write a new test which implements the following test comments using the following template.
+Write a new test that implements the following test comments using the following template.

 package com.vogella.mockito.audio;